Why Won’t My Dog Eat?

 5. They May Be Getting Used to New Surroundings

 You can also spend more time with your dog, which may make them feel more at home.
 As you unpack your bedroom, unpack their toys and dog bed as well.
-This will show your furry friend that you’re not going anywhere and it is safe for them to settle down and relax.
+This will show your furry friend that you’re not going anywhere, and it is safe for them to settle down and relax.
 Plus, they’ll have familiar items with familiar smells to help them settle in.
+This is one of the tips for moving with a dog to help them get used to their new home.

 The same is true if a dog is getting used to a new person in the house or a new owner.
 If you’ve recently bought a puppy or you’re adopting a dog from a shelter, they may be wondering where their old house is or what happened to their family.

-This can be an incredibly scary moment for a dog and you must be supportive.
-This is another good time to just spend sitting near or next to your new friend to reassure them that you’re here for them and to slowly build trust with them.
+This can be an incredibly scary moment for a dog, and you must be supportive.
+This is another good time to just sit near or next to your new friend to reassure them that you’re here for them and to slowly build trust with them.
 Providing smaller meals more frequently can also encourage the dog to eat.

 After surgery or vaccinations, your dog may not have the same appetite you’re used to seeing.
 If this is the case, let your veterinarian know as soon as possible and see if this could lead to any permanent or detrimental side effects.

 Dogs can feel bouts of depression just like humans can.
 Depression in dogs is real and can be caused by a variety of things.
-They could have depression due to chemical imbalance in the brain or they could be situationally depressed.
+They could have depression due to a chemical imbalance in the brain, or they could be situationally depressed.

 They could be feeling depressed because they’ve lost a human or animal friend, experienced a big change in their environment or schedule, or they could just be having an “off” day.
 Loss of appetite in situational cases is usually temporary.
 If loss of appetite is due to depression and persists, you will need to visit the vet to get some help.